sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

    network reconfiguration could cause unplanned failure
 -  part of cloud native application to make appliation small if possible then you can scale out

+-  why choose throughput over latency/cpu in our auto-scaling lab?? why not use cpu?
+   - it has get metrics from somewhere?
+3 layers of abstraction, which is not reliable - at the container level - same at virtual machine level
+   - latency - not a good indicator for blocking app
+     - your app might wait for database access or response from other services
+   - throughput is predictable - much more reliable
+-  autoscaling takes time to respond - 20 to 30 seconds
+   - it is not instatneous - it is like cruise control - it is not meant to react to sudden chagnes
+   - use it when application behavior is well known??
+   - read the article from reddit, read Release It book

+-  rabbitmq queue is a good rule when ordering is not required?

 -  don't use resource-based auto-scaling because you are running container over vm - 3 levels of abstraction - you cannot